HenioJR/cnpjs_cpf_validator/README.md

-# CNPJs VALIDATOR
+# DOCUMENTS (CNPJ AND CPF) VALIDATOR

-Project to validate CNPJs from a CSV file.
+Project to validate CNPJs/CPFs from a CSV file.

 ## Getting Started

-Save a CSV file with CNPJs to validate an run.
+Save a CSV file with CNPJs/CPFs to validate and run.

 ### CSV file format

+You can insert CNPJs and CPFs at same CSV file.

 ```
 00600158178664